heremaps/here-sdk-examples/examples/latest/navigate/ios/Navigation/README.md

 The Navigation example app shows how to calculate a route from A to B and how to start turn-by-turn navigation with voice commands.
 You can find how this is done in [NavigationExample.swift](Navigation/NavigationExample.swift).
+It also shows how to set a tracking view when navigation is stopped.

 Build instructions:
 -------------------